 We are committed to providing all scholarship recipients who enroll with the opportunity to maintain their scholarship throughout law school.
-The GPA requirement to retain the scholarship after the first year is adjusted each year so that the number of first year students receiving a scholarship will never exceed the number of first year students at or above the requried GPA.
+The GPA requirement to retain the scholarship after the first year is adjusted each year so that the number of first year students receiving a scholarship will never exceed the number of all first year students at or above the required GPA.
 This has been our practice since the creation of the UB Law Scholarship.
-The GPA requirement for fall 2016 awards is 2.75.
+The GPA requirement to retain a scholarship for students admitted for fall 2019 awards is 2.75.

 View the full list of ABA Required Disclosures.